 I am a qualified, UKCP registered, Integrative Psychotherapist.
 I have a private practice in Solihull on the South Birmingham/Warwickshire border, offering short-term and long-term counselling and psychotherapy for individuals.

-I work with people experiencing difficulties such as stress, anxiety, depression, low self-worth and self-confidence, family issues, work-related issues (e.g. burnout, imposter syndrome), relationship difficulties and health concerns, as well as other life challenges.
+I work with people experiencing a number of life challenges and difficulties such as stress, anxiety, depression, low self-worth and self-confidence, family issues, relationship difficulties, health concerns, and work-related issues as seen in the press https://www.cosmopolitan.com/uk/worklife/careers/a37937296/what-is-imposter-syndrome-meaning-test/

 Drawing on both my professional background and many years of rigorous study and practice of psychotherapy, I have cultivated a capacity to listen and think at a deep level, enabling me to ask precise questions through compassionate challenge and respectful inquiry.
 I combine these skills with a warm, perceptive and empathic manner which can enable you to develop greater awareness, insight and opportunities for change.